MicrosoftDocs/fabric-docs/docs/data-engineering/explore-lakehouse-with-vs-code.md

 ms.search.form: VSCodeExtension
 ---

-# Explore Microsoft Fabric lakehouses in VS Code
+# Explore Microsoft Fabric lakehouses in Visual Studio Code

 You can use the Synapse VS Code extension to explore the structure of your lakehouse in a workspace.